confluentinc/ksql/docs/installation/server-config/index.rst

 bootstrap.servers
 ^^^^^^^^^^^^^^^^^

-A list of host and port pairs that is used for establishing the initial connection to the Kafka cluster.
+A list of host and port pairs that is used for connecting with a Kafka cluster.
 This list should be in the form ``host1:port1,host2:port2,...`` The default value in KSQL is ``localhost:9092``.
 For example, to change it to ``9095`` by using the KSQL command line: